sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

 ## Wrap-up

+- Bill uses the 3 screens - loadtest on the top, k get pod --watch on the bottom left, and 3rd termainl for k apply -f

+- k8s life cycle hooks such as preStop?
 - ??two messages race condition
-  - show architecure document - controller is a loop checking etds for messages
+  - show architecure document - controller is a loop checking, etds for messages
   - delete pod (pod controller picked up) - will wait 10 seconds before killing it
   - stop routing message (by service controller)
   - ?? spring drain